 Prosecution by Police in India: Rights and Procedures

-Arresting without a Warrant: A person can be arrested without a warrant if he has committed an non-bailable and cognizable offence , or against whom a reasonable complaint has been made, or credible information has been received, or a reasonable suspicion exists, of his having been so concerned.
-Also, if the person has been caught in the act of house breaking and stolen property is recovered under his premises or Obstructing a police officer while in the execution of his duty.
+Arresting without a Warrant: A person can be arrested without a warrant if he has committed a non-bailable and cognizable offense, or against whom a reasonable complaint has been made, or credible information has been received, or a reasonable suspicion exists, of his having been so concerned.
+Also, if the person has been caught in the act of housebreaking and stolen property is recovered under his premises or Obstructing a police officer while in the execution of his duty.

 Arresting of a female: No woman shall be arrested after sunset and before sunrise, except in exceptional circumstances and that too after obtaining the prior permission of the judicial magistrate.
-Only a female police can search another female.
+Only a female police officer can conduct any body search.
 The search should be carried out in a decent manner.
 During the time of arrest, there should be a presence of a female police officer to carry out the arrest of the individual.

 Right to know the reason for arrest: Under sec.
-50 of CrPC and article 22 of Indian Constitution, it’s a fundamental right to be informed.
-It is the duty of the police officer to inform you and also tell whether the offence is bailable or non bailable.
+50 of CrPC and article 22 of the Indian Constitution, it’s a fundamental right to be informed.
+It is the duty of the police officer to inform you and also tell whether the offense is bailable or non-bailable.

-Legal Procedure at arrest: An arrested person need to be produce before a Judicial Magistrate within 24 hours of the arrest.
+Legal Procedure at arrest: An arrested person needs to be produced before a Judicial Magistrate within 24 hours of the arrest.
 He has to right to consult and to be defended by a legal practitioner of his choice.
-And right to inform a family member, relative or friend his arrest U/ sec 50 of crpc.
+And right to inform a family member, relative or friend of his arrest U/ sec 50 of crpc.

-Procedure for applying bail: In case of a bailable offence the rights of bail is applicable to the accused, it may either be granted by the police or by the court under whose jurisdiction the offence falls under.
-In case of a non-bailable offence for the crimes which are cognizable offences, the individual doesn't has right and it is on jurisdiction to grant him a bail based on the judgment.
-A bail might be refused if crime is serious in nature, police has asked for custody for investigation or bail bond has not been duly executed. ------------------------------------------------------------------------------------------------------ Read more: Female Prisoners in India and Procedure for Childbirth in Prison Drones in India: Regulation and Registration Process
+Procedure for applying for bail: In case of a bailable offense the rights of bail is applicable to the accused, it may either be granted by the police or by the court under whose jurisdiction the offense falls under.
+In the case of a non-bailable offense for the crimes which are cognizable offenses, the individual doesn't have the right and it is on jurisdiction to grant him bail based on the judgment.
+Bail might be refused if the crime is serious in nature, police have asked for custody for investigation or bail bond has not been duly executed. --------------------------------------------------------------------------- Read more: Female Prisoners in India and Procedure for Childbirth in Prison Drones in India: Regulation and Registration Process